SIXwishlist/raspberry-pi-fusion/README.md

 ## Support:
 **Support requests by private message will not be answered!
 Use the public options as listed below.**
 ### @ ElectroDrome.Net
-Create an user account @ https://electrodrome.net to use the services.
 #### Forum
 Topics
 - General information